Fall in Love at Christmas

 "Fall in Love at Christmas" is a holiday song by American singers Mariah Carey, Khalid, and Kirk Franklin.
-It was released on November 5, 2021, and was written by the artists and Daniel Moore II, who produced it with Carey and Franklin.
+It was released on November 5, 2021, and was written by the Mariah Carey, Kirk Franklin, and Daniel Moore II, who produced it with them.
 The song was featured on Carey's second Christmas special for Apple TV+, titled Mariah's Christmas: The Magic Continues, which was released worldwide on December 3, 2021.

 Background and release

 On October 31, 2021, Carey shared via social media a clip teasing the release of a song.
 On November 1, Carey officially announced the song, which was scheduled for release on November 5, through a 30-second preview, revealing the song to be a romantic R&B-tinged ballad, with Carey and Khalid singing together in the chorus and a gospel inspired choir led by Kirk Franklin.
 The official artwork includes photos of the three artists as children against Christmas wrapping paper.

 The song was performed on Carey's second Christmas special for Apple TV+, titled Mariah's Christmas: The Magic Continues, which was released worldwide on December 3, 2021.